dkress59/react-loading-icons/README.md

 ## Options

-Each of these components should be able to accept any [SVG tag presentation attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Presentation) as props.
+Each of these components will accept any [SVG tag presentation attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Presentation) as well as all valid JSX properties (`key`, `onClick`, …) as props.

 ## Common Usage